-The Pool's financial statements are prepared in accordance with accounting principles generally accepted in the United States of America for state and local governmental entities.
-The primary purpose of the Pool is to make available a long-term, stable source of cost-effective casualty insurance protection for its members, which consist of Prince William County and the Prince William - Manassas Regional Adult Detention Center.
-The Pool operates in a manner similar to an insurance company and is considered a blended component unit of Prince William County.
+The Pool's financial statements are prepared in accordance with accounting principles generally accepted in the United States of America.
+The primary purpose of the Pool is to make available a long-term, stable source of cost-effective casualty insurance protection for its members, which consist of Prince William County, Virginia (the "County") and the Prince William - Manassas Regional Adult Detention Center.
+The Pool operates in a manner similar to an insurance company and is considered a blended component unit of the County.
 These financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
 The three basic financial statements presented are as follows:

 Statements of Net Position - These statements present information reflecting the Pool's assets, liabilities, and net position.
 The Pool's net position represents total assets less total liabilities.
-The statements of net position are categorized as to current and noncurrent assets and liabilities.
+The Statements of Net Position are categorized as to current and noncurrent assets and liabilities.
 For purposes of the financial statements, current assets and liabilities are those assets and liabilities with immediate liquidity or which are collectible or becoming due within 12 months of the statement date.